 Polytechnic High School has become one of the premier public high schools within LAUSD due to the vision and quality leadership shown by principal's Martinez Loera and now Ari Bennett.
 Even though the school's student population is primarily made up of students from a low socioeconomic background Poly High School's teachers and support staff create tremendous learning environment that shows in the school's graduation rate CST scores CAHSEE scores and the number of students that the school sends to colleges and universities.
 Comparing what Poly accomplshes with its student body with the accomplishments of like schools with similar demographics shows without question what a dynamic school Polytechnic High School is.

 John H. Francis Polytechnic School is a public high school in Los Angeles.
-The principal of John H. Francis Polytechnic School is Ari Bennett, who can be contacted at email@example.com.
-2,977 children attend John H. Francis Polytechnic School and identify as Hispanic, Asian, and Filipino.
-28% of the John H. Francis Polytechnic School students have "limited English proficiency."
+The principal of John H. Francis Polytechnic School is Ari Bennett, whose e-mail is firstname.lastname@example.org.
+2,977 students go to John H. Francis Polytechnic School and are mostly Hispanic, Asian, and Filipino.
+28% of the John H. Francis Polytechnic School students are "limited in English proficiency."
 86% of the 2,977 students here are paying reduced lunch prices.
-The student to teacher ratio at John H. Francis Polytechnic School is 22:1.
+The ratio of students to teachers at John H. Francis Polytechnic School is 22:1.
 Robert H. Lewis Continuation School is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama

 - Cross country

 |Native Hawaiian or Other Pacific Islander||0.4%||646343%|

 |Students eligible for free or reduced-price lunch program||86%||75%|